IIIF/api/source/auth/2.0/probe.md

 * If the response is neither 200 nor 401, the client must handle other HTTP status codes.

 * When the client checks for authentication services:
   * First it looks for a External access service pattern as this does not require any user interaction.
-If present, it opens the Access Token service to see if the user has the __authorizing aspect__ required to meet the authorisation requirement.
+If present, it opens the Access Token service to see if the user has the __authorizing aspect__ required to meet the authorization requirement.
   * If no External service is present, the client checks for a Kiosk access service pattern as it does not involve user interaction.
 If present, it opens the Access Service in a separate window.
   * If no Kiosk access service is present, the client presents any Interactive Access Service patterns available and prompts the user to interact with one of them.
 When the user selects the access service to interact with the client opens that service URI in a separate tab (or window).
   * When the Access service window closes, either automatically or by the user, the client Opens the Access Token Service.